-In anatomy, the term “articulation” refers to a structure arrangement that holds two or more contiguous bone surfaces together.
+In anatomy, “articulation” refers to a structural arrangement that holds two or more contiguous bone surfaces together.

-Therefore, the joint represents a set of elements (fibrous tissue and / or cartilage, ligaments, capsules and membranes) that regulate the connection between two skeletal segments.
+Therefore, the joint represents a set of elements (fibrous tissue and cartilage, ligaments, capsules, and membranes) that regulate the connection between two bony segments.

 An articulation is a point in the body where the bones meet.
 They make movement possible by making the skeleton flexible.

-The main bones that form the joints include the following:
+The prominent bones that form the joints include the following:

 - Fixed joints: joints of the bones of the skull or pelvis (immovable).

 Joints are classified by how much movement they allow (function) or what they are made of (structure).
-Most allow free movement, some only allow movement in certain ways (amphiarthrosis) and others do not allow movement.
+Most allow free movement, some only allow movement in specific ways (amphiarthrosis), and others do not allow movement.

-When it comes to joint disorders, the three most common types include: osteoarthritis, arthritis and traumatic injuries.
-Osteoarthritis is the common joint disorder and occurs when the joints swell and are more difficult to move.
+When it comes to joint disorders, the three most common types include osteoarthritis, arthritis, and traumatic injuries.
+Osteoarthritis is a common joint disorder and occurs when the joints swell and are more difficult to move.

-Arthritis refers to a joint condition that causes inflammation of one or more joints.
+Arthritis is a joint condition that causes inflammation of one or more joints.
 Traumatic injuries are characterized by two bones that separate from their meeting point.

-They can be caused by a fall, a sudden impact or another form of trauma.
-Other disorders can include cancers and birth defects (such as hip dislocation).
+They can be caused by a fall, a sudden impact, or another form of trauma.
+Other disorders include cancers and congenital disabilities (such as hip dislocation).

-Seek medical attention is essential to verify the cause of the disorder and determine the most appropriate form of treatment.
-Most treatment options tend to depend to a large extent on the disorder in question, its severity and the condition of an individual.
+Seeking medical attention is essential to verify the cause of the disorder and determine the most appropriate form of treatment.
+Most treatment options tend to depend mainly on the disorder in question, its severity, and the condition of an individual.

 What is amphiarthrosis?
 Definition

-The joints of amphiarthrosis, also known as semi-mobile joints, refer to joints that are characterized by limited movement.
-Such examples include the vertebra, the ribs and the spine.
+The joints of amphiarthrosis, also known as semi-mobile joints, refer to joints characterized by limited movement.
+Such examples include the vertebra, the ribs, and the spine.